bourquep/weewx-me.teo/CONTRIBUTING.md

    - the `CopyGenerator.copy_once` list in `weewx/skins/me.teo/skin.conf`
 9. Add the language to the list of supported languages in `README.md`
 10. Submit a pull request and be a hero!

-### NextJS

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

 ## Submitting Pull Requests